 The Purpose of an Employee Handbook

-An employee handbook is the operating playbook and communication tool you and your team need to codify the rules of the road for working at your small business.
-A well-written handbook offers a breakdown of the standards, expectations, and processes you expect your employees to follow, while also signaling to them how you’ll manage situations that arise.
+A small business employee handbook is the operating playbook and communication tool you and your team need to codify the rules of the road for working at your company.
+A well-written handbook offers a breakdown of the standards, expectations, company policies and processes you expect your employees to follow, while also signaling to them how you’ll manage situations that arise.

-Great handbooks are documents that will excite and empower your employees, while reinforcing your culture and values.
+Great employee handbooks for small businesses are documents that will excite and empower your employees, while reinforcing your culture and values.
 The employee handbook provides clarity and context—should any problems arise—so employees know precisely where to turn.
 New hires are given a copy of the employee manual with a form to sign, confirming they’ve read through it and understand its contents.

 While the manual doesn’t guarantee compliance (and it’s not a formal employment contract), it does give all parties clarity on how to operate, and it can protect small business owners from legal action or even be used as evidence in an anti-discrimination lawsuit, for example.